gilbox/spark-scroll/README.md

 built-in actions aren't enough.

-Additionally, the `spark-scroll-animate` directive includes all of the features of `spark-scroll` plus the abilility to animate CSS properties in sync with the browser scroll position.
+Additionally, the `spark-scroll-animate` directive includes all of the features of `spark-scroll` plus the ability to animate CSS properties in sync with the browser scroll position.